 - Children are taught 4 study units of work per year on a two year rolling programme taught continuously throughout the school year.
-These consist of an online safety unit in the autumn term, followed by two programming units and creating media project which spans three half terms. - Each unit is taught following a rigid structure: explore existing knowledge and familiar systems, teach and learn new skills. - A final task is completed during the programming units which is then evaluated to establish the individual's ability to use new skills taught. - A final piece of work is produced at the end of the creating media project which is then evaluated. - Medium term plans outline what will be taught during each unit of work, while knowledge organisers sequence the steps in learning. - Computing is taught as discrete lessons, though the length of each session is determined by the skills being taught and whether or not equipment is being used to support. - Equipment: In KS1, the children will primarily be using standard sized laptops to complete their learning.
-In KS2, the children have access to Chromebooks and iPads with software and apps readily installed to facilitate learning. - Where possible, children's' learning is recorded using our online learning platform, Google Classroom, with a minimum of one piece recorded in the child's Learning Journey per unit of study.
+These consist of two programming units and creating media project which spans three half terms, a unit of presenting data; this may be taught as a stand-alone unit or may be coupled with another unit dependent topic and end goals. - Each unit is taught following a rigid structure: explore existing knowledge and familiar systems, teach and learn new skills. - Online Safety is taught throughout the year and uses a baseline assessment to ascertain what the children know so that a bespoke curriculum can be delivered. - A final artefact is produced at the end of each unit, which is then evaluated. - Medium term plans outline what will be taught during each unit of work and will have recommendations for 'unplugged' activities. - Computing is taught in discrete lessons, though the length of each sessions is determined by the skills being taught and whether or not equipment is being used to support. - Equipment: In KS1, the children will primarily be using a range of standard sized laptops and Chromebooks to complete their learning.
+IPads will also be used to create and edit media.
+In KS2, the children have access to Chromebooks and IPads with software and apps readily installed to facilitate learning. - Where possible, children's learning is recorded using our online learning platform, Google Classroom, with a minimum of one piece recorded in the child's Learning Journey per unit of study.
 In addition, images can be recorded within the class book to demonstrate use of equipment.
-This work is used as a part of teacher assessment to support ongoing learning and final pupil evaluation
+This work is used as a part of teacher assessment to support ongoing learning and final evaluation.